61106960/adPEAS/README.md

 Invoke-adPEAS -Module Computer
 ```

-Enumerates installed Domain Controllers and Exchange Server and checks them for common critical vulnerabilities, like CVE-2020-1472 (ZeroLogon), CVE-2020-0688 (Exchange), CVE-2019-0708 (BlueKeep), CVE-2018-8581 (Exchange), CVE-2017-0144 (aka MS17-010, EternalBlue)
+Enumerates installed Domain Controllers, CA and Exchange Server and checks them for common critical vulnerabilities, like CVE-2020-1472 (ZeroLogon), CVE-2020-0688 (Exchange), CVE-2019-0708 (BlueKeep), CVE-2018-8581 (Exchange), CVE-2017-0144 (aka MS17-010, EternalBlue)
 ```
 Invoke-adPEAS -Module Computer -Vulns
 ```

 Starts Bloodhound enumeration with the scope DCOnly.
-Output ZIP files is stored in the same directory adPEAS is started from.
+Output ZIP files are stored in the same directory adPEAS is started from.
 ```
 Invoke-adPEAS -Module Bloodhound
 ```

 Starts Bloodhound enumeration with the scope All.
 With this option Bloodhound will contact each member computer of the domain.
-Output ZIP files is stored in the same directory adPEAS is started from.
+Output ZIP files are stored in the same directory adPEAS is started from.
 ```
 Invoke-adPEAS -Module Bloodhound -Scope All
 ```